rootkovska/rootkovska.github.io/keys.md

 a few more times in the past 20 years.
 I quit every time I figure out that my systems might be compromised: I had very few peers to use encryption with and too much bothering to keep the feature in place.
+The last time I quit, my keys were on seized laptop while I was building up the infrastructure to offload they keys from my laptop.
+Enough.
-And because cops can seize my hw, courts can mandate to disclose passwords, robbers can rob it, and my government is not supportive to create an universal security buddy... well: there's no chance for me to use it.
+And because cops can still seize my hw, courts can keep you in jail to force passwords disclosure, robbers can rob it, and my government is not supportive to create an universal security buddy...
-I'd better get a gun, but I'm too scared by weapons.
+well: there's no chance for me to use it.

+In some jurisdictions the security systems are more reliable than others;
-So I keep experimenting waiting for better times.
+just cross your fingers.
+I keep experimenting waiting for better times.

 (WiP) The Master Key
 ====================